-This theatre arts course is designed for students who are serious about acting and directing.
-Students will read plays, prepare monologues, write and perform original scenes, study dialogue, etc. This is a performance/project-based course in which students will be expected to participate in all areas of study.
+This advanced theatre arts course is designed for students who are serious about acting and directing.
+Students will analyze scripts, write and perform original plays, and study a variety of theatrical genres.
+This is a performance/project- based course in which students will be expected to participate in all areas of study.
 Projects will include performances that are written, directed, and produced for an audience.
 Students will be expected to analyze and critique their theatrical experiences.
-Students will be expected to complete written assignments that involve attending, analyzing and critiquing plays outside of school.
-In the event of virtual or hybrid instruction, certain aspects of this course may be modified.